Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 24 Juli 2025 09.26.16 UTC
+- WIB: Kamis, 24 Juli 2025 11.04.24 UTC
-- WITA: Kamis, 24 Juli 2025 10.26.16 UTC
+- WITA: Kamis, 24 Juli 2025 12.04.24 UTC
-- WIT: Kamis, 24 Juli 2025 11.26.16 UTC
+- WIT: Kamis, 24 Juli 2025 13.04.24 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: inspirational
+Kategori: motivational